-- 20. Select the Array tool under the Modify panel. - 21.
+- 20. Select the window so it highlights. - 21.
+Select the Array tool under the Modify panel. - 22.
 Select the midpoint of the window as the basepoint for the array.

 Enable Group and Associate.
 This assigns the windows placed to a group and allows you to edit the array.